DMX512: Common non-compliant connectors

-In the early days of digital lighting control, several equipment manufacturers employed various different connectors and pinouts for their proprietary digital control signals.

-The most common of these was the three-pin XLR connector (also called cannon jack in some countries).
+In the early days of digital lighting control, equipment manufacturers employed various connectors and pinouts for their proprietary digital control signals.
+The most common of these is the three-pin XLR connector.
 When DMX512 was ratified, many of these manufacturers then issued firmware updates to enable the use of DMX512 control on their existing equipment by the use of a simple adapter to and from the standard 5-pin XLR style connector.

 As the electrical specification currently only defines a purpose for a single wire pair, some equipment manufacturers continue to use it.
 Such equipment is not compliant with the DMX standard, but may be sufficiently compatible for operation using simple adapters.

-Note: There is a risk of equipment damage if 3-pin XLR audio and DMX signals are plugged into each other.
+There is a risk of equipment damage if 3-pin XLR audio and DMX signals are plugged into each other.

 XLR-3 pinout

-Note: This connector is prohibited by section 7 of ANSI E1.11 - 2008.

-Data 1+ and - are often swapped over.
-The most commonly encountered pinout is given first:
+Section 7 of ANSI E1.11 - 2008 prohibits the use of XLR-3 connectors with DMX512.
+However, in practice XLR-3 has been used in the lighting industry with the following pinout commonly seen: